heetbeet/juliawin/README.md

 <p align="center"> <img src="https://raw.githubusercontent.com/heetbeet/juliawin/main/internals/assets/juliawin-logo.svg" width="350" /> </p>

-# Julia on Windows with batteries included
+# A portable Julia distribution with batteries included
-Juliawin is a Julia installer for Windows: it includes Julia as well as tools like Juno, VSCode, Pluto, Jupyter and the scientific Python stack.
+Juliawin includes Julia as well as tools like VSCode, Juno , Pluto, Jupyter and the scientific Python stack bundled with PyCall.

 Juliawin sets out to be similar to https://winpython.github.io/ in outcome.